haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

  }
 ```

-which in turn contains various meta data we need for exact printing:
+Which in turn contains various meta data we need for exact printing:
 ```haskell
 data ExactPrintMeta = ExactPrintMeta
   { exactPositions :: Map [NameSpace] ExactPosition